mlapaglia/Borgitory/README.md

    # Install with development dependencies (testing, linting, etc.)
    pip install -e .[dev]

+   # Or install from PyPI for testing
+   pip install borgitory
    ```

-   > **Note**: This project uses modern Python packaging with `pyproject.toml` following PEP 518 standards.
+   > **Note**: This project uses modern Python packaging with `pyproject.toml` following PEP 518 standards and is available on PyPI.
 All dependencies and project metadata are defined in a single configuration file.

 3. **Install Rclone** (for cloud sync)